 Although drinking clean water is a key to optimal health, drinking more than 1 glass with your meal can dilute your stomach acid impairing digestion.
 So, make sure to drink sufficient water between meals and limit water with meals to 1 cup.

 Have any of the above changes helped to reduce your heartburn symptoms?
-If you would like to receive a supportive meal plan and sugar-free guide with recipes and shopping list to get you started, complete the form below.
+Click to receive a supportive meal plan and sugar-free guide with recipes and shopping list to get you started.